Looking for help to cover the costs of professional development in your organization?

-Both the NATURAL FACE LIFT MASSAGE TRAINING and the INDIAN HEAD MASSAGE TRAINING qualify for this training Canada Aberta Job Grant.
+Both the NATURAL FACE LIFT MASSAGE TRAINING and the INDIAN HEAD MASSAGE TRAINING meet the criteria for the Canada Aberta Job Grant.

 What does that look like in real dollars?

-Each Staff person can be trained for just over $400 PP for both courses.
+Each Staff person can be trained for just over $400 PP for both these courses.

 What is the Canada-Alberta Job Grant?